idmn/Sign-language-recognition-with-RNN-and-Mediapipe/README.md

 # Sign language recognition with RNN and Mediapipe
+## based on multi hand tracking
 Sign language gesture recognition using a reccurent neural network(RNN) with Mediapipe hand tracking.

 This project is for academic purpose.
 Thank you for Google's Mediapipe team :)